 The above list is not exhaustive and students should refer to the relevant regulations regarding the stage when they may request a final review (if applicable).1.2

-Any requests for a final review must be made in writing to the Director of Academic Services [hereinafter referred to as the 'Director'] within 14 working days of the original decision of the Committee, Board or University Officer by submitting the which can be downloaded via the University's MyStudies (Blackboard) website or obtained from the Academic Services.
-Requests for a final review received later than this will not normally be considered.
+Any requests for a final review must be made in writing to the Director of Academic Services [hereinafter referred to as the 'Director'] within 14 working days of the original decision of the Committee, Board or University Officer by submitting the form which can be downloaded via the University's MyStudies (Blackboard) website or obtained from Academic Services.

-The Academic Registry shall acknowledge, in writing, receipt of a request for a Final Review within 5 working days.1.4
+Academic Services shall acknowledge, in writing, receipt of a request for a Final Review within 5 working days.1.5

-The Director may nominate a person within the Academic Registry to assist him/her or to deal with the Final Review in accordance with this Procedure on his/her behalf as his/her ‘nominee’.
-Accordingly, all references within these procedures to Director shall include the Director's nominee.1.5
+The Director may nominate a person within Academic Services to assist them or to deal with the Final Review in accordance with this Procedure on their behalf as their ‘nominee’.
+Accordingly, all references within these procedures to Director shall include the Director's nominee.1.6

 Irregularities in the conduct of the relevant procedures, which are of such a nature as to cause reasonable doubt whether the party/parties concerned would have reached the same decision had they not occurred.2.2